Spire Recovery Solutions Phone Harassment?

 Typically, debt collectors commit at least one violation of the law during the first phone call that they make to a consumer.
 Many consumers are, however unaware of this because they are oblivious to the FDCPA laws and the protections that it affords them.
 Many debt collectors still proceed to commit many violations during the course of the collection process, and they still get away with it due to the ignorance that plagues many consumers.

+Spire Recovery Solutions debt collection does not have to be torture for you.
 Listed below are behaviors that are prohibited by the FDCPA and thus amount to a violation of your rights:

 1. Harassment in the process of debt collection: Federal legislation provides a non-exhaustive list of examples regarding what is considered debt collection harassment.
 Common examples include an excessive amount of daily phone calls intended to harass or annoy alleged debtors, their family, and friends, unsolicited calls at the consumer’s place of employment, calls at inconvenient times of day, and the use of social media networks such as Facebook to publish the names of delinquent debtors and shame them.
 The use of unsolicited robocalls (especially for the purpose of advertisement) is also prohibited, and a debt collector is further not allowed to lie to you, mislead you, or speak to you in a belittling, embarrassing, argumentative, or rude manner.
+If during Spire Recovery Solutions debt collection, you experience this, you may a case against them.

 2. Calling you to attempt collecting Debts that are Not Owed: No third-party debt collector (and this includes banks, mortgage companies, collection agencies, or other financial institutions) is permitted by law to attempt to collect an amount of money that is not owed or an amount of money that is more than is owed.
 This includes the nasty habit of posting checks that were sent in on time late so as to turn a profit by incurring the penalty of late fees for the debtor even if they have paid on time.
-A debt collector is not allowed to add miscellaneous costs and penalties that are not part of the principal or interest of the debt.
+Spire collections is not allowed to add miscellaneous costs and penalties that are not part of the principal or interest of the debt.

 3. Issuing threats to scare the consumer into payment: Debt collectors (commonly debt collection scammers) will usually try to create a false sense of urgency that scares the consumer into the payment of a debt that they most likely have not even confirmed is theirs through the use of threats, all in attempts to turn a profit.
 This usually involves the use of certain unscrupulous methods like suggesting that legal action that they are not permitted to take will be taken, an arrest will be made, criminal prosecution will be pursued, you will be sent to jail and your property (such as your cars, homes, and furniture) will be repossessed, your wages will be garnished, and they will ruin your credit.
 Such threats are considered as debt collection harassment, and debt collection harassment is unethical and a violation of your FDCPA rights.
 You should never have to tolerate, let alone, allow yourself to get bothered by such threats.